FryerTuck/anon/README.md

 The `using` and `write` are defined constants in Anon (there are many) -and each are exactly 5 letters long.
 All this is only possible if you are actually running a PHP file via Anon and inside the `Anon` name-space like in the example above.

 Plug adapters are path-level-aware, so the last `insert` above should work as implied.
-Many functions and methods in Anon work on by what is "implied" directly (implicit in context) -which makes things simple flexible so you can express your logic the way you want to; so these inserts above will use the database fields as implied by order, though you can also define inserts by `key => value` and it will use it like that; for both Sqlite and MySql.
+Many functions and methods in Anon work on by what is "implied" directly (implicit in context) -which makes things simple and flexible so you can express your logic the way you want to; so these inserts above will use the table-fields as "implied" in order, though you can also define inserts by `key => value` and it will use the keys as field-names.

 The **Help** documentation covers more about this (explained below), although you can always define a new plug-adapter and contribute it to Anon; making it better for everybody -including yourself.